SEO

 3

-Differentiate pages that should both exist
+How do you differentiate pages that should both remain live?

 Prompt